aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/receiving-emails/fetching-emails-from-pop3-servers/_index.md

 ### 4. Can I schedule email fetching tasks with Aspose.Email for Java?
 Yes, you can schedule email fetching tasks using Java's scheduling libraries or frameworks like Quartz Scheduler.

-### 5. Are there any limitations on the number of emails I can fetch at once?
-The